jomomg/icraf/README.md

 ## Extra Notes

-Due to time constraints, I was not able to finish the app.
+Due to time constraints, I was not able to finish implementing all the features.
 Here are some of the yet to be implemented features:

 ### frontend